Machine-Learning-Tokyo/Intro-to-GANs/README.md

 # Intro-to-GANs
-This code was developed for the Intro to GANs workshop for Machine Learning Tokyo (MLT).
+This material was developed for the Intro to GANs workshop for Machine Learning Tokyo (MLT).